anyahush/surf-the-wave/TESTING.md

 ### Browser Compatibility

+The site was manually tested on Chrome 101, Microsoft Edge 101 and Safari 15.1.
+Additionally the site was checked on [Lamdatest](https://www.lambdatest.com/) for Firefox 89 and Opera 74.
+All browsers tested produced good compatibility and user experience results.

 ### Performance
 To test performance across various areas, I used Google Chrome Developer Lighthouse Tools.
 Some of the performance scores are not as high as I would like.
 There are a few areas that caused these lower scores:
 - Stripe reccomends having their documentation on every page